LunarClient/ServerMappings/README.md

 ## How do I add/update/remove a server?

-Please feel free to open a PR against `servers.json` in this repository, and we'll review it as soon as possible.
+Each server in ServerMappings is represented by a folder with an accompanying `metadata.json` and `logo.png`.
+Open a pull requrest in this repository whilst following the steps below, and we'll review it as soon as possible.
 Once merged, Lunar Client services will update over the next 20 minutes.
+Check out `metadata.example.json` as an example of how to structure your metadata file.

 ## IP Addresses

 The `addresses` array in each server object is actually an array of IP _suffixes_.
 For example, `"addresses": ["lunar.gg", "other.domain"]` will match `lunar.gg`, `na.lunar.gg`, `play.other.domain`, and so on.

 ## Primary Info & Minecraft Versions
 We also require your server's primary connection information and allowed client versions.
 The `primaryAddress` field should be an address included** in the `addresses` array.
-The `minecraftVersions` field must be an array of client versions allowed on your Minecraft server. *(ie. 1.18, 1.19)*; The `primaryMinecraftVersion` field must be a version included in the `minecraftVersions` array.
-The versions you include must be versions that are directly offered in Lunar Client, which can be found in the version selector of the Lunar Client Launcher.
+The `minecraftVersions` field must be an array of client versions allowed on your Minecraft server. *(ie. 1.18, 1.19)*; The `primaryMinecraftVersion` field must be a version included in the `minecraftVersions` array. **The versions you include must be versions that are directly offered in Lunar Client**, which can be found in the version selector of the Lunar Client Launcher.

 ## Logos
-In addition to the entry that you will need to provide in the `servers.json`, you will need to upload a `.png` version of your logo into the `/logos` directory in this repository.
+In addition to the data that you will need to provide in your `metadata.json`, you will need to upload a `.png` version of your logo into the same folder.
 All images are to be _transparent_, _square (1:1 aspect ratio)_, and _a minimum of 512px in width and height_.
-The file name should match the server ID in the `servers.json` (for example: `lunarnetwork.png`).
+The file name should be `logo.png`.
+We require the logo to be large as we perform a number of different transformations for all the various places in Lunar Client!

 ## Backgrounds
-Servers are also required to provide background image, you will need to upload a `.png` version of the background into the `/backgrounds` directory in this repository.
+Servers are also required to provide background image, you will need to upload a `.png` version of the background into the same folder as your `metadata.json`.
 Images should represent either the artistic style or the content of the server, with images needing to be _a minimum of 1920px in width and 1080px in height, resulting in a 16:9 aspect ratio_.
-The file name should match the server ID in the `servers.json` (for example: `lunarnetwork.png`).
+The file name should be `background.png`.

 ## Restrictions